Rankings

 A new type of university performance table was launched in 2014 with the financial support of the European Commission.
 It was developed by a consortium led by the Centre for Higher Education (CHE) in Germany and the Center for Higher Education Policy Studies (CHEPS) and CWTS in the Netherlands.
 U-Multirank is not so much a ranking as a tool for comparing university performance on five dimensions and thirty aspects, based on information about more than 1300 institutions of higher education.
 Performance is rated on a scale ranging from very good (A ) to weak (E).
 The dimensions are:

 The U-Multirank has a number of ‘readymade’ rankings on its website.
 One of these focuses on research and research linkages.
 The results of the Dutch universities on the 'readymade' ranking research and research collaboration is presented in a separate file for the years 2017-2022.
-It shows that almost all Dutch universities receive the highest score (A: very good) on the indicators citation rate and research publications (size-normalized).
-All Dutch universities score the highest score on top cited publications (the proportion of a university’s publications that, compared with other publications in the same field and in the same year, belong to the top 10% most frequently cited).
-All universities score an A (very good) on the indicator co-publications with industrial partners, except for Tilburg University.
-The indicators international joint publications and regional joint publications show a more diverse pattern.
-On the latter, we find much more C (average) and D (below average) scores.
+It shows that almost all Dutch universities received the highest score (A: very good) on the indicators citation rate and research publications (size-normalized).
+All Dutch universities scored the highest score on top cited publications (the proportion of a university’s publications that, compared with other publications in the same field and in the same year, belong to the top 10% most frequently cited).
+All universities scored an A (very good) on the indicator co-publications with industrial partners, except for Tilburg University.
+The indicators international joint publications and regional joint publications showed a more diverse pattern.
+On the latter, we foundmuch more C (average) and D (below average) scores.
+Since January 2025 the U-multirank has been incorporated in the European Higher Education Sector Scoreboard of the European Commission.
+Currently, the scoreboard includes data upto the year 2022.

 Results of various rankings

-The table below shows how Dutch universities perform in some of the rankings.
+The table below shows how Dutch universities perform in some of these rankings.

 International comparison

-In the table below, we compare several countries on their number of universities in the top 100 of selected rankings.
-Universities in the United States are most represented with 137 top-100 positions in the different rankings.
-Next is the United Kingdom (59 top-100 positions) and China (38 top-100 positions).
+In the table below, we compare several countries on the number of universities in the top-100 of selected rankings.
+Universities in the United States are most represented with 125 top-100 positions in the different rankings.
+Next are China and the United Kingdom (54 top-100 positions).
 Dutch universities also appear frequently in international rankings.
-The Netherlands has 18 top-100 positions in university rankings.
-This seems much less than the United States, United Kingdom and China.
+The Netherlands has 15 top-100 positions in university rankings.
+This seems much less than the United States or China.
 However, these countries have many more universities compared to the Netherlands.
-The United States has 16 times more universities and China has 21 times more universities.
+The United States has 16 times more universities and China even has 27 times more universities.
 The Netherlands has 13 universities.
-The fact that it has 18 top-100 positions is because universities appear in multiple rankings.
-The country with the most universities in the world is, according to the Leiden ranking, China with 273 universities.
-This is 67 more than the United States and 260 more than the Netherlands.
+The fact that it has 15 top-100 positions is because universities appear in multiple rankings.
+The country with the most universities in the world is, according to the CWTS Leiden Ranking Traditional Edition, China with 356 universities.

 Number of top-100 positions in university rankings, per country